davideastmond/blogposts/readme.md

 #### Testing includes:

-- ensuring a valid response is received
+- ensuring the routes return valid responses and error messages as necessary.
-- ensuring sorting is correct
+- ensuring sorting is correct.
-- ensuring there are no duplicate posts in a response
+- ensuring there are no duplicate posts in a response.